Kipre/nlp-data-augmentation-project/nlp-augmentation-rapport.md

 ## Conclusion

 In this work we were able to augment our dataset by a factor of 6 thus proving that our approach is interesting.
+The score gain also suggest that such a practice can be beneficial in a low data setting.

+This approach can be enhanced using multithreaded computing and having an unlimited access to a translating API could also be very interesting.
+Altough we were not able to generate the amount of data requeted by the assignement (because only the Yandex API worked reliably and the other members of the team couldn't get other services to work properly), we were able to show a proof of concept.

 ## Bibliography